-This course will use the iClicker Cloud app during lecture both to assess your knowledge of some basic course content and to facilitate active learning.
-The iClicker app should be registered to your MSU email account.
+This course will use i-clickers via iClicker Cloud or iClicker remotes during lecture both to assess your knowledge of some basic course content and to facilitate active learning.
+Clickers may be registered through D2L; instructions are posted there.
 If you do not register your clicker before the first midterm exam, you will not receive credit for previous clicker questions.
 There are no make ups for points associated with clickers, for any reason including failed connection by the iClicker Cloud app.
-You must attend class and use your iClicker to receive points.
-Having a friend use your iClicker app/device or participating in clicker questions while not in the classroom is a breach of academic integrity and will be treated as such.
+You must attend class and use your clicker to receive points.
+Having a friend use your clicker or participating in clicker questions while not in the classroom is a breach of academic integrity and will be treated as such.
 Through the semester, there may be unannounced attendance checks to verify in-person attendance and participation via clickers.

 During a typical lecture you will have one or more opportunities to answer questions using the clicker.
 You will receive 1⁄2 of a point for sending in any answer and an additional 1⁄2 of a point for sending in the correct answer.
 Some questions are designed to generate discussion and may not have a single correct answer.
 In this case, you will receive one point for any answer.
 Each day of clicker points counts the same in your final grade, regardless of the number of questions in that day.
 At the end of the semester your lowest ten days will be dropped from your grade.
 Because of this, you can miss class occasionally for emergencies, illness, religious days, or other commitments without seriously impacting your clicker scores.
 These drops also cover technological problems, like poor connection and app or battery failure.
 Clicker points for the entire semester are worth 5% of your final grade.
 It is your responsibility to understand the feedback lights on your clicker or app and verify that your answers are received.
-If you need to re-register your clicker app or there are problems with your clicker grade in D2L, please notify the TA immediately.
+If you need to replace or re-register your clicker or there are problems with your clicker grade in D2L, please notify the TA immediately.